github-aws-runners/terraform-aws-github-runner/examples/microvm-foundation/README.md

 - `connector_arns.ministack` -> `MICROVM_EGRESS_NETWORK_CONNECTOR_ARN`
 - `usage_policy_arn` -> attach to the control-plane role used by the runner example

+The deployment order is:

+1. Apply this foundation to create the regional bucket, Network Connectors, build role, and reusable runtime policy.
+2. Build and release the lifecycle-hook service from `lambdas/services/microvm-lifecycle-hooks` using the repository's normal Lambda artifact process.
+3. Build and publish the MicroVM image with Packer, passing the foundation outputs and the released lifecycle-hook ZIP.
+The image builder uses the **build role**.
+4. Deploy the runner control plane, such as `examples/multi-runner-webhook`, with the published image ARN/version.
+The control plane resolves the **execution role** from the runner configuration and passes it to `RunMicrovm` when it starts a job.

+The two roles must not be conflated: the build role creates the image, while the execution role runs the ephemeral GitHub Actions runner inside that image.
 The foundation module owns regional storage, build IAM, Network Connectors, and the reusable runtime policy.
-It does not publish an image or create the runner control plane; those steps remain explicit and can be performed after the foundation is available.
+It does not publish an image, create the execution role, or create the runner control plane.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements